glwaller/Friedman-Lab-Electronics-2021/README.md

 # Microcontroller Information
-In the future, this will include a basic table of contents of guides - briefly describing what each one is.
+In the future, this will include a basic description of the MCUs we're using as well as table of contents of of the files uploaded and what they concern.